hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

 }
 {% endhighlight %}

-A corresponding unit test for the `hello(String lastname)` method could look like this:
+A corresponding unit test for the `hello(lastname)` method could look like this:

 {% highlight java %}
 public class ExampleControllerTest {